atrox39/Oryn/README.md

 ## Deployment

-As there are many roads to Rome, there are many ways to deploy a lucifer application.
+As there are many roads to Rome, there are many ways to deploy a Oryn application.

 You can upload the dart code to your own server, or to a VPS, or run `dart build` and upload the generated binary file.